datacarpentry/R-ecology-lesson/instructors/instructor-notes.md

 ## RStudio and Multiple R Installs

 Some learners may have previous R installations.
-On Mac, if a new install is performed, the learner's system will create a symbolic link, pointing to the new install as 'Current.
+On Mac, if a new install is performed, the learner's system will create a symbolic link, pointing to the new install as 'Current.'
-' Sometimes this process does not occur, and, even though a new R is installed and can be accessed via the R console, RStudio does not find it.
+Sometimes this process does not occur, and, even though a new R is installed and can be accessed via the R console, RStudio does not find it.
 The net result of this is that the learner's RStudio will be running an older R install.
 This will cause package installations to fail.
 This can be fixed at the terminal.
-First, check for the appropriate R installation in the library;
+First, check for the appropriate R installation in the library:

 ```
 ls -l /Library/Frameworks/R.framework/Versions/